Jumma (people): Culture

 The largest cultural festival of these people is Baisabi.
 It's the new year festival of the Jumma people.
-The name has been taken from first three syllables of the new year festival of three major ethics groups in the Chittagong hill tracts: Baishu of Tripuris, Shangrai of Marmas and Biju of Chakmas.
+The name has been taken from first three syllables of the new year festival of three major ethics groups in the Chittagong hill tracts: Baishu of Tripuris, Shangrai of Marmas and Rakhines, and Biju of Chakmas.
 The festival is celebrated for three days and typically fells on 12 to 14 April, along with Bengali New Year.